gaois/LogainmAPI-docs/README.md

 ## Sorting

 Where data relating to more than one place are returned in response to a query they are sorted by place identifier, in ascending order.
-The only exception to this are geographic queries, where the `Latitude` and `Longitude` query parameters are specified, in which case case places are listed in order of proximity to the specified coordinates, with the nearest places first.
+The only exception to this are geographic queries, where the `Latitude` and `Longitude` query parameters are specified, in which case case places are listed in order of proximity to the specified coordinates, with the nearest places listed first.

 ## Illustrative examples